Form I-9 Services

 Form I-9 Employment Eligibility Documentation

 The Immigration Reform and Control Act of 1986 requires employers to verify the identity and United States employment eligibility of all employees by reviewing acceptable documents and completing the United States Citizenship and Immigration Services (USCIS) Form I-9, Employment Eligibility Verification.
 In its ongoing effort to serve the motion picture and television industry, Contract Services collects and maintains Form I-9 information for individuals listed on industry rosters.
-Industry employers have the option to use this information in fulfilling their Form I-9 obligations, relieving the individual of the responsibility of completing a separate Form I-9 for each employer.

 Per federal regulations, the Forms I-9 Contract Services collects are valid for a maximum of three years.